GrCross/CuanticLibrary/README.md

   ### Quantum Systems
   In oder to use the Quantum systems library there are two public methods:

-  **probabilityOfPosition:** This method calculate the probability to find them on a particular position
+  **probabilityOfPosition:** this method calculate the probability to find them on a particular position

   **amplitudeOfTransition:** this method calculate the amplitude of transition between two ket vectors

+  **meanObservableOverAVector:** this method calculate the mean of an Observable over a vector.

+  **eigenvaluesOfAnObservable:** this method calculate the observable's eigenvalues using the WolframAlpha API (WolframApi).

 ## Tests